hashicorp/terraform-provider-aws/website/docs/r/gamelift_fleet.html.markdown

 * `name` - (Required) The name of the fleet.
 * `description` - (Optional) Human-readable description of the fleet.
 * `ec2_inbound_permission` - (Optional) Range of IP addresses and port settings that permit inbound traffic to access server processes running on the fleet.
 See below.
-* `metric_groups` - (Optional) Name of a metric group to add this fleet to.
+* `metric_groups` - (Optional) List of names of metric groups to add this fleet to.
 A metric group tracks metrics across all fleets in the group.
 Defaults to `default`.
 * `new_game_session_protection_policy` - (Optional) Game session protection policy to apply to all instances in this fleet. e.g. `FullProtection`.
 Defaults to `NoProtection`.
-* `resource_creation_limit_policy` - (Optional) Policy that limits the number of game sessions an individual player can create over a span of time for this fleet. sSee below.
+* `resource_creation_limit_policy` - (Optional) Policy that limits the number of game sessions an individual player can create over a span of time for this fleet.
+See below.
 * `runtime_configuration` - (Optional) Instructions for launching server processes on each instance in the fleet.
 See below.

 ### Nested Fields